 Miller is building relationships with leasing firms to ensure the vehicle is available on choice lists, with more than 25 already signed up and more expected to join.

-Once the leasing company takes an order Polestar looks after the rest of the customer journey, configuring the vehicle and delivering it to the customer.
+Once the leasing company takes an order, Polestar looks after the rest of the customer journey; configuring the vehicle and delivering it to the customer.

-“We’ve priced the car to include delivery and three years of servicing, so fleet customers can be confident that they will pay one price and get the same high level of personal service as a private buyer,” said Miller.
+“We’ve priced the car to include delivery and three years of servicing, so fleet customers can be confident they will pay one price and get the same high level of personal service as a private buyer,” said Miller.

 The Polestar 2 is priced at £49,900 in Launch Edition trim, which comes loaded with equipment.
 It features a 78kWh battery, which provides a range of almost 300 miles.

 Next year, the brand will introduce a lower specification model with a single motor and a longer range, which will have a lower P11D price.

 A demo fleet will shortly be making its way to larger fleet customers, while the brand will run regional drive days for SMEs and smaller fleets over the coming months.